Teacher burnout and how to avoid it

 Many do not see the burdens placed on schools, senior leaders and teachers.
 Not only do we seem to be trying to teach the next generations the knowledge and skills needed for a successful life, we’re also being asked to play a huge societal role without adequate funding.

-It’s not a surprise therefore, that many leaders and classroom teachers, both new and experienced face burnout at some point in their career.
+These pressures contribute heavily to burnout in teachers with many leaders and classroom teachers, both new and experienced face burnout at some point in their career.

 But what is burnout and how can it be avoided?